shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-crowdfund-tutorial.md

 - [Solana CLI](https://docs.solana.com/cli/install-solana-cli-tools#use-solanas-install-tool)

-#### Overview:
-- Introduction to Rust
-    - Basics datatypes
-    - Control flow
-    - Functions and Macros
-    - Enums and match syntax
-    - Cargo and borsh
-- Solana program
-    - What do we want in our program?
-    - Where can we store data?
-    - How do we create a map with unlimited storage in the Solana ecosystem?
-    - Coding the program
-    - Deploy solana program
-- Front-end with Solana web3.js
-    -  Writing functions to invoke instructions
-    -  Fetching all campaigns

 > If you already have good knowledge of Rust programming language.
 You can skip the `Introduction to Rust.` I would still recommend having a quick look at all the code blocks.

 ---